Skip to content

 • sleep;

-• mood
+• mood;

 • emotional stability.

-So, inevitably, when it is missing...
+So, naturally, when it's lacking...
 We observe:

 • heavier periods;